plosive/konstantinfarrell.github.io/_posts/2015-07-03-post-getting-started-with-ruby-on-centos6.5.markdown

 category: Quickstart
 ---

+## Before you begin

+Hi guys.
+This is a quickstart guide to getting Ruby up and running on your CentOS 6.5 box.
+This guide is rough, and meant more as a reference for people who know/have worked with the language, but just need a quick refresher.
+It also works as a quickstart guide for ADHD kids like myself who don't want to do a lot of reading.

+This guide assumes you have some level of proficiency in UNIX commands, and can infer what is happening in the code without many descriptive details.
+That beign said, if you think I missed something critical, feel free to email me and I will make adjustments as necessary.

+## Lets begin now.

 To install ruby on a CentOS 6.5 box, just type this into the terminal.

     yum install ruby